 After the elimination diet you can reintroduce other suspect foods one at a time and slowly to see if you react.
 Remove reactive foods for 6 months.
 This will give your immune system a chance to settle down and time for you to heal and seal your gut.

 b.
-Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety and abundance of leafy greens.
+Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety of colorful vegetables.

 c.
 Nourish your body with nutrient-dense, anti-inflammatory foods, emphasizing above-ground vegetables.
 Choose organic whenever possible.
 Concerned about cost?
 Visit The Environmental Working Group (EWG) to see which fruits and vegetables made the Clean 15 and Dirty Dozen lists.

 The Science of Nourishing Foods & Supplements

 Follow these three powerful steps: Detect, Remove and Repair and you’ll be well on your way to reversing and preventing autoimmune conditions.

 Have you made the connection between food and autoimmune symptoms?
 If you haven’t yet figured out your food triggers, I’m excited for you to try the elimination diet.
 Give yourself 30 days and commit to doing it 100%.

 Take very good care!